-This award is to recognize the Marine Officer who most exemplifies the personal and professional standards of leadership valued by the SFMC and the brigade.
-This individual has provided the highest standard of guidance and leadership to their fellow Marines; setting a standard of excellence for other leaders to follow.
-Recipients of this award will be selected by a brigade awards committee from all submitted recommendations.
-SHIELD OF VALOR (Brigade Volunteer of the Year) (SHoV)
+This award is given to the Marine who most exemplifies the personal and professional standards of leadership valued by the brigade and through actions and word provided the highest standard of guidance and leadership to their fellow Marines, setting a standard of excellence for other leaders to follow.

+SHIELD OF VALOR (Brigade Volunteer of the Year)

+Issuing Authority: Brigade OIC

+Frequency: Annual.
+One award each year.